+We will primarily use the PSHE Association Resources to map out our provision in RSE.
 We consider RSE to be a continuous process of learning, which begins well before pupils enter our school and continues into adulthood.
 We have planned a progressive curriculum appropriate to each age group and will revisit topics at suitable intersections throughout pupils' time at Cambourne Village College.
 We recognise that all adults in our school have a part to play in supporting the delivery of RSE.
-The objectives of the RSE Curriculum will mainly be taught in PSHE through designated lessons in KS3 and KS4 although we are aware of the need for a whole school approach and other curriculum areas, especially Science, English, RPE and PE will also deliver content.
+The objectives of the RSE Curriculum will mainly be taught in PSHE through designated lessons in KS3 and KS4 although we are aware of the need for a whole school approach and other curriculum areas, especially science, computing, English, RPE and PE will also deliver content.
 In addition, there will also be a range of enrichment activities where RSE areas will be covered, especially during our assembly programme, guest speaker and drama group programme, pastoral provision, targeted support for vulnerable young people and social skills groups.
 Elements may also arise during involvement in school trips and adventurous activities and activities carried out as part of our development as a health promoting school.